CapibaraZero/docs/docs/intro.md

 # CapibaraZero Docs

-Welcome to the CapibaraZero docs, a cheap alternative to Flipper Zero™ built on top of ESP32!
+Welcome to the CapibaraZero docs, a cheap alternative to Flipper Zero™ built on top of ESP32-S3!

 ## What you will find here?

 - How to create your CapibaraZero
 - Documentation about the CapibaraZero modules
-- Schematics
+- Schematics and how to build your CapibaraZero
 - Roadmap

 ### Playground